vlkvkn/ccxt-aof/README.md

 ## How It Works

-1. **Exchange Connection**: Connects to multiple cryptocurrency exchanges using CCXT library
+1. **Exchange Connection**: Connects to cryptocurrency exchanges specified in exchanges.txt using CCXT library
 2. **Market Data Collection**: Fetches all trading pairs for the specified target ticker
 3. **Pair Filtering**: Applies exceptions and keeps only pairs available on at least 2 exchanges
 4. **Price Comparison**: Continuously compares prices across exchanges